lukpueh/warehouse/warehouse/tuf/README.md

   - Development Commands
     - Generate Key Pairs for the roles
     - Initialize the TUF Repository (keys and metadata) for Development
-    - Add targets files (Packages from Database)
+    - Add targets Packages (Packages from Database)
+    - Add targets Project indexes (Projects from Database that contain files)
   - Administrative Commands
     - Generate the delegations Roles and Hashed bin roles (bins and bin-n)
     - Bump snapshot